4paradigm/OpenMLDB/docs/en/reference/sql/ddl/SHOW_VARIABLES_STATEMENT.md

 4 rows in set
 ```

-After exiting the console, log back into the console and check the variables again.
+After exiting the console, login again into the console and check the variables again.

 ```sql
 > SHOW SESSION VARIABLES;